sundarigari/LearnK8/certification.md

         port:
             - targetport: 8080
               port: 80  # this will be use if you don't specify nodePort
         selector:
             app: WebApp
-            type: FrintEnd  # both these need to match the metadata of the pods.
+            type: FrontEnd  # both these need to match the metadata of the pods.
-This type of service is accesible to other pods either using clusterip of kubernetes at port or simply the service name 'Backend' at port

-the below command shows that the main kubernetes service
+This type of service is accesible to other pods either using clusterip of kubernetes at port or simply the service name 'Backend' at port the below command shows that the main kubernetes service

     kubectl describe service kubernetes